Cozy Peach Kitchen

 Rinse with water a few times to remove all of the baking soda.
 The skins should now be much easier to peel off.
 I set up three different bowls to make removal easier: one with chickpeas with skins on, one for just skins, and one for skin-less chickpeas.

-Keep leftover hummus refrigerated in an airtight container.
+Leftovers: Keep leftover jalapeño hummus refrigerated in an airtight container.
 For best quality, enjoy within 4-5 days.

 Overhead view of hummus on a white background covered with a blue and white striped cloth, sliced jalapenos, and crackers.